Sections

 Research

 The primary research focus in MHT has been to identify and overcome mechanisms of drug resistance in leukemias.
 We are investigating and targeting two principal mechanisms: 1) apoptosis-related and 2) microenvironment-mediated drug resistance in AML.
 For example, we were first to discover that the pro-apoptotic Bcl-2 family member BAD was invariably phosphorylated in all patients with AML, and it functions as an anti-apoptotic protein.
-Based on this finding that Bcl-2 family members are selectively overexpressed in AML stem cells, clinical trials with molecular therapeutics targeting these apoptosis regulators are now in progress at MD Anderson and world-wide.
-In 2007, we published a seminal paper on Bcl-2 inhibitors in Cancer Cell, which facilitated the development of ABT-737, 263, and 199.
-ABT-199 (venetoclax) has shown over 80% response rate in relapsed/refractory chronic lymphocytic leukemia and is expected to receive FDA approval shortly.
-Our group is now developing ABT-199 for AML therapy.
-We showed pronounced pre-clinical activity, conducted the first clinical trial, and are now engaged in combinatorial trials with MAPK or other, broad-spectrum kinase inhibitors, exportin 1 (XPO1) inhibitors, or MDM2 inhibitors, which we have considerable pre-clinical validation.
-In fact, we recently published a seminal paper in Cancer Cell that showed superior treatment efficacy of the ABT-199 and RG7388, an MDM2 inhibitor, combination against AML.
+Based on this finding that Bcl-2 family members are selectively overexpressed in AML stem cells, and clinical trials with molecular therapeutics targeting these apoptosis regulators are now in progress at MD Anderson and world-wide.
+In 2006, we published a seminal paper on Bcl-2 inhibitors in Cancer Cell, which facilitated the development of ABT-737, 263, and 199.
+ABT-199 (venetoclax) has shown over 80% response rate in relapsed/refractory CLL and received FDA approval as a result.
+Our group then developed ABT-199 (venetoclax) for AML therapy, alone and in combination with demethylating agents (HMAs).
+We showed pronounced pre-clinical activity, conducted the first clinical trial, and are now engaged in combinatorial trials with MAPK, or other broad-spectrum kinase inhibitors, exportin 1 (XPO1) inhibitors, or MDM2 inhibitors, for which we have considerable pre-clinical validation.
+In fact, we published a seminal paper in Cancer Cell that showed superior treatment efficacy of the ABT-199 and RG7388, an MDM2 inhibitor, combination against AML, which is being validated in clinical trials.
+The combination of venetoclax and HMAs has already revolutionized the treatment of AML and is yielding response rates of >90% in patients unfit for conventional therapy.
+The venetoclax/HMA combination for AML was also FDA approved.
+As another mechanism-based evolutionary step, we have investigated combinations of Bcl-2 and Mcl-1 inhibitors, which shows pronounced synergism, which is also being tested clinically.

-Regarding the latter, we have been instrumental in the development of MDM2 inhibitors to activate, in a non-genotoxic manner, p53 signaling in cancer cells.
-From their inception, we worked closely with industry collaborators on these inhibitors, in particular the nutlins and D-S3032, and conducted the first successful MDM2 inhibitor trial in leukemias, which was recently published in Clinical Cancer Research.
-We have now developed extensive pre-clinical and in vivo rationale for combinatorial Bcl-2 (i.e., apoptosis sensitization) and MDM2 (i.e., p53 activation) inhibition, which addresses molecular shortcomings of each individual targeted therapy, and a clinical trial examining these treatments is about to start.
-Additionally, we are developing agents like the imipridone compound ONC201 that is cytotoxic to p53 mutant cells, as well as overcoming p53 inactivation via amyeloid formation with the novel peptide p53 activator ReACp53, as mechanisms to eradicate AML cells.
+We have further pioneered the development of MDM-2 inhibitors to activate, in a non-genotoxic manner, p53 signaling in cancer cells.
+From their inception, we worked closely with industry collaborators on these inhibitors and conducted the first successful MDM-2 inhibitor trial in leukemias, published in Clinical Cancer Research.
+We have now developed extensive pre-clinical and in vivo rationale for combinatorial Bcl-2 (i.e., apoptosis sensitization) and MDM-2 (i.e., p53 activation) inhibition, which addresses molecular shortcomings of each individual targeted therapy, and clinical trials examining these treatments are ongoing.

 Thirty percent of AMLs overexpress the tyrosine kinase FLT3.
-We were first to identify, in the laboratory and then in the clinic, the tyrosine kinase inhibitor sorafenib (a drug originally developed as a RAF kinase inhibitor for renal cancers) as a highly effective inhibitor of FLT3 in AML.
-This bench to bedside project exemplifies MHT’s approach to cancer care and the cure AML.
-Sorafenib is the only available FLT3 inhibitor for the treatment of AML and it is used world-wide for this purpose.
-We are also currently developing multi-kinase inhibitors like E6201, and CG’806, a first-in-class, small molecule that reportedly blocks FLT3/BTK/Aurora multi-kinases, as combinatorial approaches with FLT3 inhibitors to overcome or prevent FLT3 inhibitor resistance in AML.
+We were first to identify, in the laboratory and then in the clinic, the tyrosine kinase inhibitor sorafenib (a drug originally developed as a Raf inhibitor for renal cancers) as a highly effective inhibitor of FLT3 ITD in AML.
+This bench to bedside project exemplifies MHT’s approach to cancer care and the cure of AML.
+Sorafenib is used world-wide for this purpose, while other more targeted FLT3 inhibitors are being developed.
+We are also currently developing a multi-kinase inhibitor, CG’806, a first-in-class, small molecule that blocks FLT3/BTK/Aurora kinases, to overcome or prevent FLT3 inhibitor resistance in AML.

 Studies conducted during the past two decades have shed light on the understanding of the genetic basis for AML.
 However, the mechanisms by which AML blasts create an immune-privileged niche and suppress immune responses to evade a patient’s immune system are poorly understood.
 More recently, new biological insights have been provided supporting the notion that, along with the leukemic cell autonomous defects, cell-extrinsic microenvironmental factors have a crucial role in leukemogenesis and maintenance.
 In particular, inflammatory networks acting in the milieu surrounding the leukemia blasts appear to play a crucial role in leukemia initiation and progression, as well as in their response to chemotherapy.
 To better understand the complex microenvironmental relationships in leukemogenesis and therapy, the group recently received a five-year Cancer Prevention and Research Institute of Texas MIRA Program Project Grant to investigate the hypoxic immunosuppressive microenvironment in AML.
-This project will be intimately supported by cutting-edge technology like time-of-flight mass cytometry (CyTOF) available from the Confocal Microscopy/ Image Analysis and Flow Cytometry/Cell Sorting Core Laboratory.
+This project is supported by cutting-edge technologies like time-of-flight mass cytometry (CyTOF) and intravital imaging available from the Confocal Microscopy/ Image Analysis and Flow Cytometry/Cell Sorting Core Laboratory and the Advanced Microscopy Core (Director: Dr. M. Andreeff).

 In the area of stem cell research, we established NOD/scid and PDX models of human hematopoiesis, leukemogenesis, and microenvironment, and conducted investigations into the role of the chemokine receptor CXCR4 for engraftment of human leukemic cells in these model systems.
 Inhibition of CXCR4 with small peptides and chemical inhibitors has promise for the improved collection of normal stem cells by apheresis and also for the prevention of bone metastases of breast cancer cells.
-In particular, a study of the CXCR4 inhibitor AMD3465 using breast cancer cells in vitro and in vivo was particularly illuminating and therapeutically promising.
+In particular, a study of the CXCR4 inhibitor AMD3465 in a metastatic breast cancer model in vitro and in vivo was particularly illuminating and therapeutically promising.
 As such, it now has become among the top 25% most cited articles in PLOS ONE.
-Furthermore, inhibition of CXCR4 may facilitate downregulation of let-7a to overcome chemoresistance in AML.
+Furthermore, inhibition of CXCR4 may facilitate deregulation of let-7a to overcome chemoresistance in AML.
 This extensive preclinical rationale supports the concept that CXCR4 inhibition in leukemias will be the first step in sensitizing leukemic stem cells to mobilization and chemotherapy and it is envisioned to overcome the microenvironment-mediated resistance mentioned previously.
-Clinical trials with novel CXCR4 inhibitors are ongoing and highly promising.
+Clinical trials with novel CXCR4 inhibitors are ongoing, highly promising and showing clinical efficacy.
 In addition to CXCR4, E-selectin and arginase are promising new targets for AML therapy.

-We also discovered that mesenchymal stromal cells (MSC) can be used as anti-cancer agents.
-These cells home to the stroma of hematologic malignancies, and solid tumors, and hence they can be used to deliver anti-tumor agents.
-We discovered that systemic infusion of MSC that were genetically modified to secrete interferon or other therapeutic cytokines could interfere with the growth and metastasis of a broad range of cancers.
-This is an exciting strategy for delivering therapeutic drugs to the microenvironment of the cancer.
-These groundbreaking approaches that manipulate MSC are now being used in human cancer therapy that includes an FDA-approved trial for ovarian cancer.
+We further discovered that bone marrow-derived mesenchymal stromal cells (MSC) home to the stroma of hematologic malignancies, solid tumors and their metastases, and can be used to produce anti-tumor agents in situ.
+We discovered that systemic infusion of MSC) that were genetically modified to secrete interferon or other therapeutic cytokines could interfere with the growth and metastasis of a broad range of cancers.
+This is an exciting strategy for producing therapeutic proteins in the microenvironment of cancers.
+These groundbreaking approaches are now being used in human cancer therapy that includes an FDA-approved trial for ovarian cancer.

-All of these innovative programs are supported by funding from the National Institutes of Health and the Cancer Prevention and Research Institute of Texas.
-MHT is also the site of the National Institutes of Health-funded Core Laboratory, Dr. Andreeff, Director, which provides confocal microscopy, image analysis, flow cytometry, and cell sorting services to researchers at MD Anderson.
+All of these innovative programs are supported by funding from the Institution, National Institutes of Health, and the Cancer Prevention and Research Institute of Texas, Leukemia Society, Breast Cancer Research Foundation and other sources.
+MHT is also the home of the National Institutes of Health-funded Core Laboratory, Dr. Andreeff, Director, which provides confocal microscopy, image analysis, flow cytometry, and cell sorting services, including CyTOF mass cytometry and imaging, to researchers at MD Anderson, and the Advanced Microscopy Core which provides super-resolution, 2-photon intra-vital and soon light sheet imaging.

 Recent Publications